marshmallow-code/webargs/docs/quickstart.rst

 Next Steps
 ----------

-- Go on to :ref:`Advanced Usage <advanced>` to learn how to add custom location handlers, use marshmallow Schemas, and more.
+- Go on to :doc:`Advanced Usage <advanced>` to learn how to add custom location handlers, use marshmallow Schemas, and more.
-- See the :ref:`Framework Support <frameworks>` page for framework-specific guides.
+- See the :doc:`Framework Support <framework_support>` page for framework-specific guides.
 - For example applications, check out the `examples <https://github.com/sloria/webargs/tree/dev/examples>`_ directory.